rweems/banking-case-study-initial/README.md

 # Banking Case Study
+* Rickey Weems 2000287
+* Finished the microservices.
+* Finished some of the Orchestrator
+* Didn't figure out the circuit breaker, leading zeros for id's, balance deletes on update

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):

 * Deposit Accounts